JonnyBooker/NSubstituteAutoSubstitute/README.md

 ```

 ### Collections
-You might come across a scenario where a collection is the dependency that is being used.
-In which case, you have several options:
+You might come across a scenario where a collection is being used as a dependency.
+In which case, you have several options to potentially use:
 ```csharp
 //Create the AutoSubsitute instance var autoSubstitute = new AutoSubstitute();